div-int/phaser3-typescript-webpack/README.md

 ## Installation

-To use as a template for a new project you must clone the repo from github.com and not install with npm.
+To use as a template for a new project you must clone the repo from github.com and not install from [npmjs](https://www.npmjs.com/package/@div-int/phaser3-typescript-webpack).

 * `git clone` https://github.com/div-int/phaser3-typescript-webpack.git **_NameOfProject_**
 * `cd` **_NameOfProject_**